freesewing/markdown/org/docs/patterns/bent/options/sleevebend/en.md

 ---
 title: Sleeve bend
-pattern: bent
-option: sleeveBend
 ---

-The angle of the sleeve.
+The angle by which the sleeve bends at the elbow.